 Here are our top choices for hiking gloves that will keep you warm in winter weather, from extreme cold trails to those sloppy snowy days.

-Burton GORE-TEX Gloves and Mittens – Best Gloves for all Winter Activities
+Burton GORE-TEX Gloves – Best Gloves for all Winter Activities

 SHELL FABRIC: DRYRIDE two-layer fabric – waterproof and breathable